 South Korean police question first doctor over walkouts

-South Korean police on Wednesday called in a doctor for questioning -- the first to be summoned in connection with a mass walkout by junior medics, which has plunged hospitals into chaos.
+South Korean police on Wednesday called in a doctor for questioning -- the first to be summoned in connection with a mass walkout by junior medics -- as the government approved the use of millions of dollars to ease service disruptions.

 Thousands of trainee doctors quit and stopped working some two weeks ago to protest against government plans to increase medical school admissions to help deal with Korea's fast-ageing society.

-The government has called the work stoppage illegal and after a February 29 deadline passed with no mass return of medics, Seoul said it was moving to suspend the medical licences of striking doctors, and called for investigations into organisers.
+The government has repeatedly urged medics to return to work but after a February 29 deadline passed with no change, Seoul said it was moving to suspend the medical licences of striking doctors, and called for investigations into organisers.

+The doctors' walkouts are "illegal collective action that violates people's rights to life", President Yoon Suk Yeol said at a cabinet meeting Wednesday, adding that the government would use some 128.5 billion won ($96 million) of state reserves to minimise service disruptions.

 The Korean Medical Association, which has been on the forefront of the protest, claiming the reforms will erode service quality, has seen its offices raided, with top members sued over medical law violations and slapped with travel bans.